slatedocs/slate/source/includes/acts/get_api.md

-equipmentIds | int |  EquipmentId accepts the numbers as input attributetypeIds | int | AttributeTypeId accepts the numbers as input equipmentattributes | string | Equipment Attribute is one of the filter option and the parameter is for the Equipment Attribute Type datalocktypeIds | int | Data Lock Type ID the unique identifier of the associated data lock type lastModifiedStartDate | string | Date time format "yyyy/mm/dd T hours:min:secZ - Ex : 2017-02-13T22:15:30Z" lastModifiedEndDate | string | Date time format "yyyy/mm/dd T hours:min:secZ - Ex : 2017-02-13T22:15:30Z" externalidentifier | string | External Identifier a unique identifier for this record to an external data system comments | string | Comments any comments associated with this record
+equipmentIds | int |  EquipmentId accepts the numbers as input attributetypeIds | int | AttributeTypeId accepts the numbers as input equipmentattributes | string | Equipment Attribute is one of the filter option and the parameter is for the Equipment Attribute Type lastModifiedStartDate | string | Date time format "yyyy/mm/dd T hours:min:secZ - Ex : 2017-02-13T22:15:30Z" lastModifiedEndDate | string | Date time format "yyyy/mm/dd T hours:min:secZ - Ex : 2017-02-13T22:15:30Z"

 ### 8. Equipment Type Table